cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-ecvoprf.md

 In some cases, it may be desirable for the V to have proof that P used its private key to compute Z from M. This is done by proving log_G(Y) == log_M(Z).
-This may be used, for example, to ensure that P uses the same private key for computing the VOPRF output and does not attempt to "tag" individual verifiers with select keys.
+This may be used, for example, to ensure that P uses the same private key for computing the ECVOPRF output and does not attempt to "tag" individual verifiers with select keys.
 This proof must not reveal the P's long-term private key to V. Consequently, we extend the protocol in the previous section with a (non-interactive) discrete